JulianEsquivelDev/challenge-6/README.md

 # challenge-6

 # About the application
-Using JavaScript to fetch the api data from OpenWeather the User can see the temperature, uvIndex, wind speed, and humidity when they enter a city in the search bar.
+Using JavaScript to fetch the api data from OpenWeather the User can see the current temperature, uvIndex, wind speed, and humidity when they enter a city in the search bar.
 They are also presented with the 5 day forecast of the same city.

 ## Image of application